 This fact is so apparent that every worker including the social democrats, must realize its truth.
 One can understand that it would be almost impossible for an old member of the Social Democraty to break the ties of tradition, habit and association, and become a member of the Communist Party.
 But he most certainly can be won over to fight in his own party for a friendly policy towards Russia.
 Practical experience in the International Workers' Relief during the last campaign proves the truth of this.
 In Belgium, the members of the Social Democratic parties and groups declared themselves ready to work with the Communists in carrying through the relief campaign for the Russian children.
 In England, O'Grady represents the trade unions on the Loan Committee.
 In Sweden representatives of the unions and of the Social Democratic Cooperative Societies sit with the Communists on the Loan Committee.
-A Societies sit with the Constant Societies in Czecho-Slovakia and Sweden Democratic Cooperative Societies in Czecho-Slovakia and Sweden have placed long-term credits at the disposal of he Workers' Relief.
-All these examples of a united proletariat have made their appearance in the past months with the sharpening of the opposition (Hague Conference) between the Communist International and the other Internationals.
-And this proves beyond doubt how strong a desire to heap in the reconstruction of Russia exists in the great mass of workers not yet Communist.
+A similar committee is being formed in Denmark.
+Social Democratic Cooperative Societies in Czecho-Slovakia and Sweden have placed long-term credits at the disposal of he Workers' Relief.
+All these examples of a united proletariat have made their appearance in the past months with the sharpening of the opposition (Hague Conference) between the Communist Interthe opposition (Hague Conference) between the Communist International and the other Internationals.
+And this proves beyond doubt how strong a desire to help in the reconstruction of Russia exists in the great mass of workers not yet Communist.